whage/thesis/thesis.md

 ### JavaScript

-**TODO: talk about ECMAScript and versions!**

 **TODO: safety?**
 	- https://stackoverflow.com/a/25157350/1772429
 	- https://stackoverflow.com/a/39642986/1772429

 JavaScript is one of the most popular languages of the 2010s mainly because it is the scripting language of web browsers which, thanks to their ubiquitousness, are becoming the platform of choice for user-facing networked applications.
-JavaScript is a dynamic language.
+JavaScript is a dynamically typed language.
 Types of program variables are not known before run time.
 The language is often referred to as a "weakly typed" one because the runtime makes many implicit type conversions between types.
 The conversion rules are often inconsistent but are strictly